 C8 volcanic cave, Krong No district, Dak Nong province – photo by Ngo Minh Phuong.

 This is an affirmation and recognition of the efforts and determination of the entire political system and the people of Dak Nong province in building and developing the Global Geopark.
-At the same time, it honors the scientific, geological, cultural and social values of Dak Nong province, affirming that building and developing the UNESCO Dak Nong Global Geopark is a model of sustainable socio-economic development of the province.
+At the same time, it honors the scientific, geological, cultural and social values of Dak Nong province, affirming that building and developing the UNESCO Dak Nong Global Geopark is a model of sustainable economic and social development of the province.

 Nam Kar volcano, Krong No district, Dak Nong province – photo by Ngo Minh Phuong.

-Dak Nong Geopark was recognized by UNESCO as a Global Geopark in July 2020; becoming the third global geopark in Vietnam after Dong Van Karst Plateau Geopark in Ha Giang and Non Nuoc Cao Bang Global Geopark.
+Dak Nong Geopark was recognized by UNESCO as a Global Geopark in July 2020; becoming the third global geopark in Vietnam after Dong Van Karst Plateau Geopark in Ha Giang and Cao Bang Non Nuoc Global Geopark.

 C7 volcanic cave, Krong No district, Dak Nong province – photo by Ton Ngoc Bao.